Glenmore Trail and Ogden Road S.E. Interchange

 Construction update - April 17, 2017

-Construction continues on the interchange at Glenmore Trail and Ogden Road and the building of a new roadway for Glenmore Trail.
+Construction has now resumed on the interchange at Glenmore Trail and Ogden Road and the building of a new roadway for Glenmore Trail.
 View an image of the construction.

 The project progressed steadily through 2016 with the completion of both the Ogden and Canal bridge structures, the placement of approximately 150,000 cubic metres of fill between the two structures, and paving large portions of the new Glenmore Trail from Barlow Trail to just east of 18 Street.

 Detours implemented to date have closed a section of Shepard Road, constructed a new roadway—24 Street—connecting with Ogden Road, and connected 86 Avenue to the roundabout at 24 Street.
 Local access has been maintained on Shepherd Road north of 86 Avenue to area businesses.

 This project will increase capacity on one of Calgary’s busiest commercial goods movement corridors at a location that is one of the most significant bottlenecks on a major roadway, due in large part to train crossings.
 It will result in the creation of a free flow roadway with no at-grade railway tracks for Glenmore Trail between 18 Street S.E. and Barlow Trail, including an overpass spanning the Canadian Pacific Railway (CPR) and Canadian National Railway (CNR) tracks, and the Western Headworks Canal.